What is silicon?

 Silicon compounds are stereochemistry different from their carbon analogs.
 For example, (SiH3)3N is planar but (CH3)3N is tetrahedral.
 The chemical behavior and compounds of Group-14 elements dominated under + 4 and + 2 oxidation states.

 All the elements of Group-14 formed covalent volatile hydrides but the tendency of formation decreases down the group.
 Due to the strong tendency of catenation carbon formed a vast number of ring and chain compounds or hydrocarbons like alkanes or paraffin (CnH2n+2), alkenes or olefins (CnH2n), acetylene (CnH2n-2), and aromatic compounds.
 Silicon formed a few saturated hydrides or silanes with the common chemical formula SinH2n+2.
 Acid hydrolysis of magnesium silicide (Mg2Si) gives a mixture of SiH4, Si2H6, Si3H8, and Si4H10.
 The hydrides are separated and purified by fractional distillation.

 Silica or SiO2 is the most common dioxide of silicon.
 It is a yellow color oxide due to the presence of iron (II) oxides like granite and sandstone.
 Many oxides are used in gemstones are basically hydrated SiO2.
-Rose quartz (pink), morion (dark brown), amethyst (violet), citrine (yellow) are the example of such types of gemstones.
+Rose quartz (pink), morion (dark brown), amethyst (violet), citrine (yellow) are examples of such types of gemstones.
 Silica also occurs in different types of vegetables and animal organisms like the straw of cereals, bamboo cane, and sponges.

 Silica has different types of macromolecular structures build-up by tetrahedral SiO4 units joined by sharing of oxygen atoms.
 The two principal forms of silica are quartz and cristobalite.